 Currently, there is not a way to delete unwanted Track My Reads.
 As a brand new tool, and given a limited budget, we had to prioritise the features that we included.
 We focused on the the reading features meaning that some of the normal ‘back end’ features you’d expect aren’t quite there yet, but we are working on them.

 If you Edit your Track My Read, and ensure the Close Date is in the past, then it means no-one can accidentally enter any reading data it.

 It is not currently possible to share admin rights with another person.
 This is to ensure the security of the pupil data stored in the school’s Track My Read.
 We are exploring ways to add this feature in the future.
-In the meantime, you can share the Public Dashboard to show results, and you are free to share the downloaded results spreadsheets which includes all pupil reading data, in line with your own data policy.
+In the meantime, you can share the public dashboard to show results, and you are free to share the downloaded results spreadsheet, which includes all pupil reading data, in line with your own data policy.

 What is the public dashboard?

 The public dashboard is a one page summary showing the current status of the Track My Read.
 You can choose to enable your public dashboard, which allows you to share this overview of your Track My Read with parents, pupils, staff and the wider community.
 In turn they can then share it on Twitter or via email.
 If you don’t want this to be an option, just uncheck the ‘Enable Public Dashboard’ in the Edit section of Track My Read.

 If you wish to join a Group Challenge, however, you must have enabled the public dashboard on the Track My Read.